tmanev/quis-listing/src/main/webapp/admin/bower_components/bootstrap-ui-datetime-picker/README.md

 If you do find a bug, can you please create a plunkr to replicate the error before raising an issue.
 Attach the plunkr as a link to the issue so i can replicate the error and work out a solution.

 ## Pull Requests
-If you submit a PR, please test your changes against the demo page to make sure no functionality has been broken.
+If you submit a PR, please test your changes against the demo qlPage to make sure no functionality has been broken.

 ## Support
 This was developed using angular-ui bootstrap Version: 1.2.0 - 2016-04-07.
 If you have a bug, please check what version of angular-ui you are using.
 If you are using a version prior to this, then please upgrade if you can and try it.
 If the problem persists, please let me know.
 I do have a day job but will try to get back to you asap.
 If you can fix the bug, then let me know how, or even better, submit a pull request.